redhat-developer/intellij-kubernetes/README.md

 ### Browse Kubernetes & OpenShift resources
 The plugin offers a tool window with a tree that displays all the resources that exist on a Kubernetes or OpenShift cluster.
-The tree is updated as the resources on the cluster change so that it always display the current state of the resources.
+The explorer tree is dynamically updated in sync with the Kubernetes resources on the cluster so that the tree always display the current state of the resources.

 #### Current Context
 The tree displays resources that exist on the cluster that the current context points to.